jchultarsky101/pcli/README.md

 ### Reprocessing a Model

 The "reprocess" command is useful to recover from situations when a model has been uploaded, but for some reason its indexing in Physna has not completed normally.
-It only takes a single mandatory parameter: the UUID of the model we want to reprocess.
+It takes mandatory parameter: the UUID of the model we want to reprocess.

-NOTE: You can combine this operation with a loop in your own script to reprocess any models that show status other than "finished" in a specific folder if you wish.

 ```bash
 $ pcli help reprocess